SentinelByte/SentinelByte.github.io/README.md

 ## ✍️ Latest Posts

-Check out the latest posts on [SentinelByte's Blog »](/blog/) for blog posts, write-ups, and field reports on topics ranging from:
+Check out the latest posts on [**SentinelByte's Blog »**](/blog/) for up to date cyber security blog posts, tech cheat sheets, write-ups & news, and field reports on topics ranging from:

 ### 🔎 Investigative & Field Topics
 - Cybersecurity threats and modern scam breakdowns